-Oprah Winfrey and Prince Harry?s new docuseries The Me You Can?t See premiered last week on Apple TV and charts the mental health issues of various celebrity guests.
+Oprah Winfrey and Prince Harry’s new docuseries The Me You Can’t See premiered last year on Apple TV.
+It charts the mental health issues of various celebrity guests.
 Lady Gaga shared a devastating account of getting raped at the age of 19.
 Prince Harry described his mother, Princess Diana, outrunning the paparazzi with tears in her eyes.
 And those haunting revelations are not the only ones trending.
-During the final episode, Glenn Close also opened up to the co-hosts, speaking about the experience of being raised in a “religious group” which essentially functions as a religious cult.
+During the final episode, Glenn Close also opened up to the co-hosts, speaking about the experience of being raised in a “religious group.”
+Which essentially functions as a religious cult.

 Close lived with her family at MRA community centers until she left for William & Mary College at the age of 22.
 She’s spoken about the intensity of the group previously, in 2014 telling ABC News: